Benito Mussolini: Lateran Treaty

-Despite making such attacks, Mussolini tried to win popular support by appeasing the Catholic majority in Italy.
-In 1924, Mussolini saw to it that three of his children were given communion.
-In 1925, he had a priest perform a religious marriage ceremony for himself and his wife Rachele, whom he had married in a civil ceremony 10 years earlier.
-On 11 February 1929, he signed a concordat and treaty with the Roman Catholic Church.
+After taking power, Mussolini tried to win popular support by appeasing the Catholic majority in Italy.
+Mussolini had had his children baptised in 1923.
+In 1924, Mussolini saw to it that three of his children were given Communion.
+In 1925, he had a priest perform a Catholic marriage for himself and his wife Rachele, whom he had married in a civil ceremony 10 years earlier.
+On 11 February 1929, he signed a concordat and treaty with the Catholic Church.
 Under the Lateran Pact, Vatican City was granted independent statehood and placed under Church law—rather than Italian law—and the Catholic religion was recognised as Italy's state religion.
 The Church also regained authority over marriage, Catholicism could be taught in all secondary schools, birth control and freemasonry were banned, and the clergy received subsidies from the state and was exempted from taxation.
 Pope Pius XI praised Mussolini, and the official Catholic newspaper pronounced "Italy has been given back to God and God to Italy."